oconnor663/duct.py/gotchas.md

 though if Systemd doesn't attempt to use those techniques that's a pretty bad sign.

-Linux has umpteen different reasons to add some notion of "process handles", but it hasn't happened yet, and I don't see any solid evidence that it's going to happen.
-Windows seems to have a cleaner solution for all of this ([job objects](https://docs.microsoft.com/en-us/windows/win32/procthread/job-objects)), though even there it sounds like some important features aren't supported on Windows 7.
+Linux is in the middle of adding new APIs like [`pidfd_send_signal`](https://lwn.net/Articles/794707/), but none of them are aimed at improving the situation with grandchildren.
+Windows has a cleaner solution ([job objects](https://docs.microsoft.com/en-us/windows/win32/procthread/job-objects)), but even there it sounds like some important features aren't supported on Windows 7.
 Realistically, there won't be good techniques for Duct to use to solve this problem for many years.